 Study highlights at Curtin include:

-If you’re passionate about becoming part of the next generation of health care professionals who innovate, inspire and heal, Curtin offers a range of nationally accredited and internationally recognised courses.
-Not only will you get access to state-of-the-art facilities, such as our simulated hospital ward and brand-new medical school, you’ll also get plenty of hands-on experience and will graduate with the knowledge you need to make a real difference to people’s lives.
+If you have always wanted to help, heal and make a positive impact on people, Curtin offers a range of practical health science courses that are nationally accredited and internationally recognised.
+Not only will you get access to state-of-the-art facilities, such as our simulated hospital ward and brand-new medical school, you’ll also get plenty of hands-on experience and will graduate with the knowledge you will need to be part of the next generation of health care professionals.

 Business, management and law